Flexible Pathway and Courses

 Ratemaking and Reserving

-• The candidate will understand key considerations and concepts underlying general insurance actuarial work.
+• Understand key considerations and key concepts underlying general insurance actuarial work.

-• The candidate will demonstrate the ability to prepare claims and exposure data for general insurance actuarial work.
+• Demonstrate the ability to prepare claims and exposure data for general insurance actuarial work.

-• The candidate will know how to calculate and evaluate projected ultimate values.
+• Know how to calculate and evaluate projected ultimate values.

-• The candidate will understand trending procedures as applied to ultimate claims, exposures and premiums.
+• Understand trending procedures as applied to ultimate claims, exposures and premiums.

-• The candidate will understand how to apply the fundamental ratemaking techniques of general insurance.
+• Apply the fundamental ratemaking techniques of general insurance.

-• The candidate will be able to define an approach for actuarial analyses supporting financial reporting and ratemaking analyses under various real-life scenarios.
+• Define an approach for actuarial analyses supporting financial reporting and ratemaking analyses under various real-life scenarios.

 GI 201